 The ways to interpret cheese diversity are:

-• Variety: If we consider the sheer number of cheeses, France takes the crown, with over 1,200 distinct varieties compared to Italy’s 400 and England’s 100.
+- Variety: France boasts the largest variety of cheeses, with over 1,200 distinct types, far surpassing Italy’s 400 and England’s 100.

-Q. What are the 7 types of cheeses and give an example?
+Q. What are the seven types of cheeses?
+Can you give an example?

-• Hard cheese: dry and crumbly, aged for longer periods.
+- Hard cheese: dry and crumbly, aged for extended periods.
 Example: Parmesan.

-• Blue Cheese: Veined with blue mold, strong flavor.
+- Blue Cheese: Veined with blue mold, intense flavor.
 Example: Roquefort.

-• Washed Rind Cheese: Washed in brine or alcohol, strong aroma.
+- Washed Rind Cheese: Washed in brine or alcohol with an intense aroma.
 Example: Limburger.

 Q. Why is cheese so diverse?